 Why is she bringing him up now, in a marriage discussion of all things?

 “Maybe you’ll bump into each other soon,” she says brightly.

 “Dear God.
 I hope not.”

 She snorts.
 “Okay, spoilsport, Jordan is here.
 I’ll see you soon.”

 I finally made it to our hotel.
 I can’t believe she’s getting married in two days.
 Months ago, after her announcement, Mom had a meltdown.
 She went on about how it was too soon, and that it was barely enough time to plan.
 Dad had to calm her down for hours after that.
 After she got over it, it was all she could talk about.

-After checking in the hotel, I hunt for Room 115.
-It’s the second last door in the hallway.
-I insert my keycard and I hear the faint click that tells me it’s unlocked.
+After checking in at the hotel, I hunt for Room 115.
+It’s the second to last door in the hallway.
+I insert my keycard and hear the faint click that tells me it’s unlocked.